FAQ for Placenta Encapsulation Service

 What is your training and certifications?

-As a PBi-Certified Placenta Encapsulationist, I trained with Placenta Benefits (leading resource in placenta encapsulation) to prepare placenta medicinally with a Traditional Chinese Medicine method on file with FDA.
+As a PBi-Trained Placenta Encapsulationist with Placenta Benefits (leading resource in placenta encapsulation) I learned to prepare placenta medicinally in 2011 with a Traditional Chinese Medicine method on file with the FDA.

 As a PBi-member, I have access to a comprehensive database on ALL things placenta to be able to answer any question that you (or your care provider) have.
 I operate with integrity, safety, and efficiency.